python/cpython/Doc/library/sqlite3.rst

 * Transactions should be explicitly rolled back using :meth:`!rollback`.

-If :attr:`~Connection.isolation_level` is set to ``None``, no transactions are implicitly opened at all.
+If :attr:`~Connection.isolation_level` is set to ``None``, no implicit transaction control is performed.
-This leaves the underlying SQLite library in `autocommit mode`_, but also allows the user to perform their own transaction handling using explicit SQL statements.
+This leaves SQLite in `autocommit mode`_, but also allows the user to perform their own transaction control using explicit SQL-transaction statements.

-The underlying SQLite library autocommit mode can be queried using the :attr:`~Connection.in_transaction` attribute.
+SQLite's autocommit mode can be queried using the :attr:`~Connection.in_transaction` attribute.

-The :meth:`~Cursor.executescript` method implicitly commits any pending transaction before execution of the given SQL script, regardless of the value of :attr:`~Connection.isolation_level`.
+:meth:`~Cursor.executescript` implicitly commits any open transaction before executing the given SQL script, regardless of the value of :attr:`~Connection.isolation_level`.

 .. versionchanged:: 3.6